MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 1. Uninstall VMM and select to retain the database.
 Make sure you remove both the VMM management server and the console.
 2. On the current VMM server, upgrade the operating system to Windows Server 2016.
-3. start setup to install VMM 2016.
+3. Start setup to install VMM 2016.
 In the main setup page, click **Install**.
 4. In **Select features to install**, select **VMM management server** >  **Next**.
 The VMM console is automatically installed.
 5. In **Product registration information**, provide the appropriate information > **Next**.
 If you don't enter a product key, VMM will be installed as an evaluation version that expires 180 days after installation.
 6. In **Please read this license agreement** page, review the license agreement, select the **I have read, understood, and agree with the terms of the license agreement** > **Next**.